codefresh-io/docs.codefresh.io/_docs/installation/on-premises/on-prem-configuration.md

   url="/images/installation/on-prem-setup/admin-accounts-page.png"
-  alt="Account setup and management for on-premises" caption="Account setup management for on-premises" max-width="60%"
+  alt="Account setup and management for on-premises" caption="Account setup management for on-premises" max-width="70%"
     %}

 {:start="3"}
 1. In the toolbar on the right, click the **+** icon.
 1. In **Create New Account**, enter the account name and click **Create**.
   The new account is displayed in the list of Accounts.
-1. Click the **System Typee** column, and do the following:
+1. Click the **System Type** column, and do the following:
   1. Select the System Type for the account:
       * **Classic**: Codefresh pipelines only.
       * **GitOps**: GitOps applications integrated with ArgoCD.
       * **Project One**: The New Codefresh Experience with Classic Pipelines and GitOps as a single module with a unified sidebar menu and shared administration and configuration.
       * **GitOps + Classic**: Available as two different modules, with one of them active at any one time.
 You can toggle between the modules.
   1. Click **Save**.

+{:start="6"}
 1. Set the number of **Runtime Environments** for this account.
 1. Set the number of **Parallel Builds**.
 1. In the **Collaborators** column, click the **Edit** icon and increase the count to equal the number of users you plan on inviting to the account, and then click the **Save** icon.
   You can always change this later.
 1. If you have a Windows environment, set the number of **Nodes**.
 1. To enable username-password login for the users in this account, set **User/Pass Enabled** to **ON**.
-1. To disable users in this account from creating personal after first signing in to Codefresh, set **Disable Personal Account** to **ON**.
+1. To disable users in this account from creating personal accounts after signing in to Codefresh, set **Disable Personal Account** to **ON**.
 1. For Windows environments, set the **Codefresh Env** to use.
 1. Continue with [Step 3: Invite a user to a Codefresh account](#step-3-invite-a-user-to-a-codefresh-account).

 ### Step 3: Invite a user to a Codefresh account

 Invite one or more to the Codefresh account you created.
 The maximum number of users you can invite to your account depends on the number of Collaborators defined for the account.
-A Collaborator is a Codefresh user who can access the UI and perform actions.
+A Collaborator is a Codefresh user who can access the UI and perform different actions.
 Once users are invited, their statuses remain as Pending until they accept the invitations.